embl-bio-it/python-mattermost-autodriver/README.rst

 ----

-The repository will try to keep up with the master of https://github.com/mattermost/mattermost-api-reference

-If something changes, it is most likely to change because the official mattermost api changed.
+The repository will try to keep up with the master of https://github.com/mattermost/mattermost-api-reference Changes in API of ``mattermostautodriver`` will likely be due to a change in the reference mattermost API documentation.

 This project is forked from https://github.com/Vaelor/python-mattermost-driver but uses an automatic approach to generate all Python endpoint files from the mattermost OpenAPI specification.